zktuong/dandelion/docs/_build/html/_sources/index.rst.txt

-.. sc-dandelion documentation master file, created by sphinx-quickstart on Tue Dec 29 14:26:03 2020.
+.. dandelion documentation master file, created by sphinx-quickstart on Tue Dec 29 14:26:03 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sc-dandelion's documentation!
+Welcome to dandelion's documentation!
 ========================================

 .. toctree::